mikepenz/MaterialDrawer/README.md

 The **MaterialDrawer** library aims to provide a quick and easy Activity to create and implement a drawer layout in your application.

-It's compatible down to API Level 14
-The **AboutLibraries** library allows you to easily create an **used open source libraries** fragment/activity within your app.
-As an extra feature you can also add an **about this app** section.

 Here's a quick overview of functions it include:
 - **easy integration**
 - quick and simple api